MONDAL500/Qurier-service-system-/README.md

 # Qurier-service-system-
-This is qurier  service system for qurier boy.
+This is qurier  service system for qurier .